ATL-WDI-Exercises/express-search-page/readme.md

 We want to build a search page that can support the following:

-* Show filtered results using search options are entered by the user
+* Show filtered results using search options entered by the user
 * Show all results if no search options are entered

 To do this we will use:

 * An HTML form for the search options.
-Submitting the form will result in an HTTP GET request.
+Submitting the form will result in an HTTP _GET_ request.
-* An _INDEX_ route that will render either all results or filtered results
+* An _INDEX_ route that will render either all results (no search options) or filtered results (when search options are entered)
 * A clear button that will clear the form and show all results

 ## The Search Form